Cal Raleigh Player Props: Mariners vs. Padres

-Cal Raleigh -- batting .229 with three doubles, a home run, two walks and three RBI in his past 10 games -- will be in action for the Seattle Mariners versus the San Diego Padres, with Joe Musgrove on the mound, on June 6 at 9:40 PM ET.
+Cal Raleigh -- .167 average over his past 10 games -- will be in action for the Seattle Mariners against the San Diego Padres, with Michael Wacha on the hill, on June 7 at 4:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Rangers.
+He had a hitless performance in his previous game (0-for-4) against the Padres.

 Cal Raleigh Game Info & Props vs. the Padres